HOW DO I SUBMIT AN AGENDA REQUEST?

-To submit an agenda request, email your letter request to email@example.com.
-Please note Agenda Request in the subject line to expedite the request.
+To submit an agenda request, email your request as a letter to email@example.com.
+Please note Agenda Request in the subject line to expedite the processing.
 All FASB agenda requests are required to be made available to the public via our website.
-An archive of previously received agenda requests from 2006 to present are available below.
+An archive of previously received agenda requests from 2006 to the present is available below.

-If you have further questions about how to submit a request, please email David Yates at firstname.lastname@example.org.
+If you have further questions about how to submit an agenda request, please email P.K.
+Barot at firstname.lastname@example.org.

-When we receive an agenda request, we set out to answer some key questions, including:
+When we receive an agenda request, we set out to identify some key criteria by asking the following questions:

 - Is there an identifiable and sufficiently pervasive need to improve GAAP?
 In other words, what improvement is needed?
 And what’s the extent to which it affects users, preparers, auditors, and others?